cprg210/cprg210.github.io/_posts/2020-07-06-day-06-workshop-day.md

 tags:
   -
 toc: true
-exerpt: "This will be an amazing day!"
+excerpt: "Friday!
+This will be an open workshop day to clean up code, self-study and work on Assignment 1."
 ---
 ## Reminders for Tony
 1. Put on mic